nlaquan/entity-relationship-graphdb/dev-api-documentation/README.md

 This project use [Reactjs](https://reactjs.org/) for building UI

 ## Setup
-In order to run this project, run the following these command
+In order to run this project, run the following commands:
 ```
 yarn install
 yarn start